-Arguably the most important decorator of the 1930s and 1940s in the U.S., British-born T.H.
+Arguably the most important midcentury decorator of the '30s and '40s in the U.S., British-born T.H.
 Robsjohn-Gibbings designed the homes of cosmetics legend Elizabeth Arden and tobacco heiress Doris Duke, as well as New York's exclusive River Club.
 The designer's reconstructions of classic Greek furniture shot him into the spotlight, but it's his designs for Widdicomb Furniture around 1946 that are so sought-after today.

 Karl Springer began his career creating small, decorative objects covered in fine leathers, which attracted the eye of a Bergdorf Goodman.
-Soon enough, his small leather telephone table became an icon, after attracting praise from the Duchess of Windsor.
-He is credited with reviving shagreen and celebrated for his work with inlaid-wood veneers, metals, faux finishes, and granite.
-His unique attention to detail, as well his gorgeous sense of scale and proportion, are what makes his pieces—be it a polished table lamp or a lucite coffee table—so treasured today.
+Soon enough, his small leather telephone table became an icon, after attracting praise from the duchess of Windsor.
+He's credited with reviving shagreen and celebrated for his work with inlaid-wood veneers, metals, faux finishes, and granite.
+His unique attention to detail, as well his gorgeous sense of scale and proportion, are what makes his pieces—be it a polished midcentury table lamp or a Lucite coffee table—so treasured today.

-Danish architect, interior, and industrial designer Finn Juhl was the designer who introduced Danish modern design to America in the 1940s, and he was a true leader in the Danish design movement.
+Danish architect, interior, and industrial designer Finn Juhl was the designer who introduced Danish modern design to America in the '40s, and he was a true leader in the Danish design movement.
 He was known for his expressive, sculptural, organic design, which was inspired by modern abstract art and was groundbreaking at the time.
-He is considered to be the father of the Danish teak style we're so familiar with today.
+He's considered to be the father of the Danish teak style we're so familiar with midcentury style today.

-Harvey Probber was an iconic American furniture designer and a true pioneer: He is credited with inventing sectional, modular seating in the 1940s.
+Harvey Probber was an iconic American furniture designer and a true pioneer: He's credited with inventing sectional, modular seating in the '40s.
 "The key to salvation was in bits and pieces of plane geometry," he once said.
 "They were meaningless alone, but when fused to conventional shapes, profoundly altered their character."
 These disparate parts consisted of 19 different elements that could be assembled into any desired seating configuration.
-Needless to say, to own the first sectional sofa would be a major coup for your living room.
+Needless to say, to own the first midcentury sectional sofa would be a major coup for your living room.

-Furniture designer and decorator Paul McCobb made a name for himself in the design industry in the late '40s as an industrial designer, and he later launched a home furnishings line targeted at the middle-class community that made him a household name.
+Furniture designer and decorator Paul McCobb made a name for himself in the design industry in the late '40s as an industrial designer, and he later launched a home furnishings line targeted at the middle-class community that made him a household name in midcentury design.
 His furniture was simple, practical, and affordable—all essential to post-WWII families—and he eventually ventured into wallpaper, lighting, and tech appliances.
 If you come across his sought-after case goods or shelving, get your wallet ready.

 Now discover 15 more midcentury-modern décor pieces we love.